HunterKart/proficiency-faculty-evaluation/docs/prd.md

     -   **FR5.1:** Evaluation submissions with a status of 'archived' or 'pending review' **must be excluded** from all aggregate calculations.
 -   **FR6: AI-Powered Analysis and Insights**
     -   The system must perform automated **sentiment analysis** (Primary Model: XLM-ROBERTa) and **keyword extraction** (KeyBERT).
-    -   A dedicated **"AI Assistant" page** shall be available to Faculty and Department Heads to generate reports and suggestions from processed data using the Flan-T5 model.
+    -   A dedicated **"AI Assistant" page** shall be available to Faculty and Department Heads to generate reports and suggestions from processed data using the external Gemini API.
 -   **FR7: Dashboards and Visualizations**
     -   The system shall present data using specific visualizations: **Word Clouds, Bar Charts, and Performance Trend Line Charts**.
 Admins will also have access to an **Evaluation Submission Behavior Line Chart**.
     -   Department Heads and Admins must be able to switch between different data views or **"modes"** (e.g., department-wide, specific faculty results).